leifliddy/asahi-fedora-builder/README.md

 # asahi-fedora-builder
 Asahi Linux Fedora reference image builder

 **this is currently in an alpha experimental state.
-Should have it fully functional
+Should have it fully functional soon

 Todo list:
 1